ZinkDigital/fly-scala/readme.md

 onto your machine.

-## The following refers to using the Release Version of this Project which is comming soon.
+## The following refers to using the Release Version of this Project which is coming soon.

 In windows double click the startFly.bat file from the windows explorer and